Invertible disformal transformations with higher derivatives: Invertibility of disformal transformations

 We first examine the property [\ref{propertyA}], i.e., the closedness under the matrix product.
 To this end, we consider two independent transformations of the form~\eqref{disformal2}, \be

 \ee The matrix product of $\bar{g}_\mn$ and $\ti{g}_\mn$ is calculated as follows:

-which is again of the form~\eqref{disformal2}, and hence the property~[\ref{propertyA}] is satisfied.
-The inverse matrix for $\bar{g}_\mn$ is obtained by putting $g^{\alpha\beta}\bar{g}_{\mu\alpha}\ti{g}_{\beta\nu}=g_\mn$ in \eqref{pA}.
+which is again of the form~\eqref{disformal2}, and hence the property~[\ref{propertyA}] is satisfied.\footnote{Precisely speaking, the right-hand side of \eqref{pA} is not of the form~\eqref{disformal2} as it is not symmetric in $\mu$ and $\nu$ in general.
+Therefore, for the closedness under the matrix product, the underlying set of transformations should be enlarged to include such asymmetric terms.
+Nevertheless, as mentioned in the main text, the inverse element of \eqref{disformal2} can be found in the symmetric subset.
+This is reminiscent of the fact that a product of two symmetric matrices is not necessarily symmetric, while the inverse of a symmetric matrix is symmetric.} The inverse matrix for $\bar{g}_\mn$ is obtained by putting $g^{\alpha\beta}\bar{g}_{\mu\alpha}\ti{g}_{\beta\nu}=g_\mn$ in \eqref{pA}.
 While this requirement apparently yields five equations for four unknown functions~$f_0,f_1,f_2,f_3$, only four of them are independent, and hence the system is not overdetermined.
 Thus, the coefficient functions in $\ti{g}_\mn$ are fixed as \be

 \ee Here, we assumed $F_0\ne 0$ and defined the following quantity: \be \mF\coloneqq F_0^2+F_0(XF_1+2YF_2+ZF_3)+(F_2^2-F_1F_3)(Y^2-XZ), \ee which was also assumed to be nonvanishing.
 As a result, the inverse metric~$\bar{g}^\mn$ is given by \be \bar{g}^\mn=\fr{1}{F_0}\bigg[g^\mn-\fr{F_0F_1-Z(F_2^2-F_1F_3)}{\mF}\phi^\mu\phi^\nu -2\fr{F_0F_2+Y(F_2^2-F_1F_3)}{\mF}\phi^{(\mu}X^{\nu)}-\fr{F_0F_3-X(F_2^2-F_1F_3)}{\mF}X^\mu X^\nu\bigg]. \ee